Updated 1-5-24 (Bethesda, MD)

-This is not an official Parkside Village page (my village, though I originally created it for that.
+This is not an official Parkside Village page (Parkside being my village), though I originally created it for them.
 It's become MY personal information page, geared to Montgomery County.
 Let me know in Comments section if you have further suggestions.
 Leave your email address in case I have questions. -- Pat McNees

 • Montgomery County Crisis Center (24-hour): 240-777-4000